razzlemacher/dungeon/README.md

 - Dungeon is RANDOMY populated with monsters and treasures
 - There is a 75% chance of a monster and 25% chance of treasure in ANY room
 - The agility stat is visible but (sadly) not used in the game.
 Next time!
+- The most interesting (and I supposed difficult) thing in the game was to establish the game loop.
+Enjoy!